 Looking for an online book club to join?

-The Peanut Blossom Book Club is a popular group with over 9,000 active members and we would love to have you join us.
+The Peanut Blossom Book Club is a popular free online book club with over 10,000 active members and we would love to have you join us.

 Want to be sure this is the right group for you?